 Insights for Facebook

 Instead, the team created metrics that measure what organizations need to know if they want to optimize performance on Facebook (and Instagram).
 Since optimizing your business success relies on creating value for your visitors, Facebook created a new metric it calls “people talking about this”.
 Of course, over time, this metric (which combines page likes, posts, user-created content related to your page, and engagement) became unmanageable so Facebook split up the metric into its component parts, especially engagement, which is not only important as a means to reach new prospective customers but helps bring more organic traffic from search engines to your website by contributing to SEO rank.

 Facebook uses an algorithm so that only about 12% of the posts from your friends and brands you like show up in your news feed (now simply called Feed).
 Some types of content show up even less frequently.
-But, the more engagement a post gets, the more likely it is to show up in the news feed.
-Engagement is the magic elixir for success, then, not number of Fans.
+But, the more engagement a post gets, the more likely it is to show up in the Feed.
+Engagement is the magic elixir for success, then, not the number of Fans following your page.

-When people like, comment, or share your posts, they’re telling Facebook the post has value.
-Facebook then decides more people should see this post and ensures it shows up in a higher percentage of your Fan’s news feeds.
+When people like, comment, or share your posts, they’re telling Facebook the post has value and Facebook then decides more people should see this post and ensures it shows up in a higher percentage of your Fan’s news feeds.

-See, you get both numeric and graphic depictions of your important metrics — total likes, engagement, and total reach (which is a function of friends of friends).
+In the report, you get both numeric and graphic depictions of your important metrics — total likes, engagement, and total reach (which is a function of friends of friends).
 Insights for Facebook also gives you metrics for each post uploaded to the site, although I didn’t show that part of the report in this image.

 How to use Insights for Facebook?